 A graduate degree can give you a competitive edge and set you apart in a challenging business world.

-You can expect to start working as a forensic accountant after approximately six years of education and training including your undergraduate and graduate studies and one year of experience.
+Basically, you can expect to start working as a forensic accountant after approximately six years of education and training including your undergraduate and graduate studies and one year of experience.

 While professional certification is not a formal requirement, many forensic accountants hold relevant credentials such as CPA, CFE (Certified Fraud Examiner), CR.FA (Certified Forensic Accountant) or CFF (Certified in Financial Forensics).

 While not exclusively relevant to forensic accounting, this accounting professional certification can make a difference to your career in terms of prestige, job satisfaction, career security, and pay level.